 The first thing you’ll notice in the field is the aroma.
 Brush the leaves and your fingers release a sharp, pleasant fragrance.
 That’s your clearest ID feature.
 The foliage is narrow and lance-shaped, bright to dark green, and it stays on the plant year-round.
 In late summer, female plants produce small waxy purple berries that persist into winter.
 Birds love them.
 Males produce inconspicuous catkins and no berries, so if you’re planting for wildlife value, ask your nursery about plant sex.

-Here’s what separates Pacific Wax Myrtle from ordinary screening shrubs: it fixes its own nitrogen.
+What separates Pacific Wax Myrtle from ordinary screening shrubs: it fixes its own nitrogen.
 The roots form nodules that house Frankia bacteria, which pull nitrogen from the air and convert it to usable plant nutrients.
-This means you don’t fertilize it.
-Ever.
-In soil-poor sites or newly graded areas, this is a game-changer.
-The plant establishes quickly without chemical inputs, and it actually improves the soil for nearby plants.
+You do not fertilize it.
+In soil-poor sites or newly graded areas, the plant establishes without chemical inputs and improves the soil for nearby plants.

-In Western Washington, Pacific Wax Myrtle tolerates wet soils and seasonal flooding better than most native shrubs.
-It handles coastal salt spray without damage and grows well in sandy, loamy, or clay soils.
-It’s equally at home in full sun or dappled shade, though it fills in more densely with direct light.
+Pacific Wax Myrtle tolerates wet soils and seasonal flooding better than most native shrubs, handles coastal salt spray, and grows well in sandy, loamy, or clay soils.
+Full sun produces the densest form; dappled shade works.
 Once established (by year two), it requires minimal water beyond normal rainfall.
-This drought tolerance, combined with its salt and flood resistance, makes it ideal for a region where you might face both wet winters and dry summers.

-Pest and disease pressure in the Pacific Northwest is remarkably low.
-Only one disease has been documented in PNW records affecting this species.
-You won’t battle spider mites, scale, or fungal leaf spots the way you might with some imported ornamentals.
-This resilience is partly because native pests haven’t evolved to exploit it the way they have with non-native plants that have been here for generations.
+Pest and disease pressure is remarkably low.
+Only one disease has been documented in PNW records for this species.
+You will not battle spider mites, scale, or fungal leaf spots the way you might with imported ornamentals.
+The aromatic oils in the foliage likely contribute to this resilience.

 The taxonomy note: you may find Pacific Wax Myrtle sold under either Morella californica or the older name Myrica californica.
 Both are correct.
 The genus was reclassified in the early 2000s, and many nurseries still use the old name on labels.
 When shopping, verify with the botanical name rather than relying on common names alone.